 Whether your study skills are rusty or you just need a different frame of reference in order to grasp a concept, Harrison offers many sources of both informal and formal course work assistance.
 Your course instructor and classmates are often a good resource for feedback and tips.
 If you find that you need a greater degree of assistance, regular tutoring services are available by appointment.

 You should estimate that each class can require four to 15 hours of commitment per week.
 It is always a good idea to keep up with your work and submit assignments on time.
 This should allow you to stay on top of current and even future assignments or exams.
 Just as it is with the initiation of any new habit, you will come to identify and eliminate time-wasting activities in order to make room for your new commitment.

-An associate or bachelor’s degree can help your business career both professionally and personally.
+An associate degree can help your business career both professionally and personally.
 The business courses taught at Harrison help prepare you for various responsibilities in a professional work environment—such as giving presentations, holding meetings and speaking with clients.
 Because you will be equipped to handle situations like these, you will have the confidence to grow and be successful in your career.